 Our mission is to help honey bees and native pollinators by creating healthy habitats and strong pollinator health.
 We passionately raise bees to produce quality honey and beeswax products that are healthy for human consumers, bees and the environment.
-Furthermore, we are a local family owned business that inspires to support and educate the community about sustainable farming and living practices involving pollinators.
+Furthermore, we are a local family owned business that inspires to support and educate the community about regeneration farming and living practices involving pollinators.